 - This is actually how Touhou's yukkuris were born; the ASCII Art the original poster had used made the girls' heads look deformed, and the rest went down in infamy.

 - Dwarf Fortress, being inspired by roguelikes (and partly one itself), is made entirely in ASCII...
 Sort of.
-It doesn't actually output true ASCII characters by default, but rather uses a graphical tileset that mimics the latest revision of ANSI.
+It doesn't actually output true ASCII characters by default, but rather uses a graphical tileset that was originally based on CP-437, the proprietary "extended ASCII" character set that Microsoft created for use with the original MS-DOS.
 You can tell by the fact that if you look very closely, the "smiley face" characters (☺) that are used to represent dwarves have three-pixel beards.

 - Also, the opening video is entirely done using ASCII as well.

 - Candy box! is a text-based online game that has ASCII art as its graphics.
 Like Dwarf Fortress, the game itself is much more extensive than the graphics would imply.

 - Saints Row IV At one point durring the mission where you recruit Johnny Gat, Mat Miller screws with the graphics and turns you into a toilet and then the whole game into ASCII art for the time you are in the midway point hallway.

 - Taken to ridiculous extremes by the Japanese, who have thousands of characters in their fonts and aren't afraid to use them.
 2Channel even has a whole board for it.
 Although technically speaking, this is Shift-JIS art, not ASCII art (look it up).